The 2025 National Latine Playwrights Award & Festival

 ATC will celebrate 2025 NLPA Winner Edwin Sánchez for his winning play, Lottery Boy, with its second year hosting the National Latine Playwrights Award & Festival at Tempe Center for the Arts on Saturday, October 4, 2025.
-The festival invites the community to enjoy a staged reading of Lottery Boy, an awards ceremony honoring Sánchez, and a post-show roundtable discussion.
+The festival, led by its director and ATC Playwright-in-Residence Elaine Romero, invites the community to enjoy a staged reading of Lottery Boy, an awards ceremony honoring Sánchez, and a post-show roundtable discussion.
+This is a FREE event with a suggested donation of $10 or more per ticket reservation.

 Arizona Theatre Company began presenting the National Latine Playwrights Award 30 years ago to create a greater awareness of historically excluded Latine writers’ stories.
 Under the leadership of ATC Playwright-in-Residence and NLP Award & Festival Director Elaine Romero, the award has honored many outstanding works by Latine playwrights who have achieved remarkable success throughout the country.